 In order to market your business, you need to develop a marketing plan.
 And in order to develop a marketing plan, you must first develop a marketing strategy.
-Once you have a marketing strategy and know WHAT you want to do, you can figure out HOW you can get things done and actually DO them consistently.
+Once you have a marketing strategy and know what you want to do, you can figure out how you can get things done and actually do them consistently.

 Keeping your business mission and messaging in mind, take a look at your goals.
 Your marketing strategy will lend itself to developing a marketing plan based on your budget and the resources you have to achieve them.